IntoTheAbyss490/FilesAndMapScripts/README.md

 All credit goes to the contributors found here https://github.com/StormPacer/nootils

 All I have done is alter it so that it works with Remapper as a function that goes into your script.
+I have included the original notes that explain what everythng does, I have also added some options so I updated the notes a bit.

 **How To use The Functions:**
 Copy and paste the Functions into your script, and call it AFTER the function with all specified parameters.